CODESIGN2/mailhog-docker/README.md

 docker run --restart always --name mailhog -p 1025:1025 -p 8025:8025 -d cd2team/mailhog:latest
 ```

-There is also a pre-built x86 version under `cd2team/mailhog` with `latest` tag for rolling release built, tagged and pushed using Github Actions.
+There are also pre-built versions under `cd2team/mailhog` with `latest` tag for rolling release built, tagged and pushed using Github Actions.
+It's not robustly tested, but the tagging strategy used also means a timestamp release is published to ensure you can pin dependency versions.

-There are additionally `{timestamp}` version of tags, so that it's easy to maintain history when re-tagging a `latest` and `alpine`, and if you encounter issues with a `latest` tag.
+The additional `{timestamp}` version of tags make it easy to maintain history when re-tagging a `latest` and `alpine`.
+If you encounter issues with a `latest` tag, please try the timestamp from your last successful build, which will share a hash with your last working `latest`.

-> **NOTE:** At present the automated builds are only run on x86 targets.
-If anyone has suggestions for this using GitHub actions, TravisCi, CircleCi, SemaphoreCI or another Cloud SaaS provider, please provide them via issue, or make a PR.

 ## Troubleshooting